locimation/qsys-plugins/WebStream/README.md

 ## Performance

-Using HTTPerf, this plugin has been loaded up to 1000 simultaneous HTTP connections on a Core 110f.
+Using HTTPerf, this plugin was loaded with 1000 simultaneous HTTP connections on a Core 110f.

-Under this load, VLC was able to maintain an uninterrupted stream, disconnect, and reconnect and resume streaming.
+Under this load, VLC was able to maintain an uninterrupted stream, disconnect, reconnect and resume streaming.

-Q-Sys script inspector reported approximately 25-30% load at this time, however the core's internal CPU measured 95%.
+Q-Sys' script inspector reported approximately 25-30% load at this time, however the core's CPU core 0 measured 95% utilisation.

 On a Core 110f, we recommend maintaining no more than 500 simultaneous HTTP clients.